CARTAvis/carta-python/docs/source/quickstart.rst

 The required Python library dependencies (``grpcio``, ``grpcio-tools``, ``google-api-python-client``) should be installed automatically.
 To create new frontend sessions which are controlled by the wrapper instead of connecting to existing frontend sessions, you also need to install the ``selenium`` Python library.

 You need access to a CARTA backend executable, either on the local host or on a remote host which you can access through SSH.
 You must be able to access the frontend served by this backend instance.
 SDM invocation (a multi-user system with web-based authentication) is not currently supported.
 The CARTA version must be ``3.0.0-beta.1b`` or newer.
+You must run the backend executable with the ``--grpc_port`` commandline parameter to enable the gRPC interface.
+The recommended default port value is ``50051``.

 If you want to create browser sessions from the wrapper, you also need to make sure that your desired browser is installed, together with a corresponding web driver.
 At present only Chrome (or Chromium) can be used for headless sessions.